Sample artefact · DORA Article 28

 The Register of Information — what a working one looks like

 DORA Article 28 requires every regulated entity to maintain a Register of Information — a complete map of ICT third-party providers in the format the National Competent Authority specifies.
-Below is what a working RoI built for a Bank-of-Lithuania-supervised EMI looks like, anonymised.
+Below is what a working RoI built for an EU-licensed EMI looks like, anonymised.
 Use it as a yardstick for your own.

 The DORA Implementing Technical Standards (Article 28 RTS) prescribe 14 information categories.
-The ones most fintechs miss on first review are:
+These are the six that create the most gaps on first NCA review:

 What the RoI is not